 My work includes everything from short how-to guides, to snappy top tips articles, to more in-depth pieces.

-I also develop, test and shoot recipes, sometimes for media and often for brands, supporting campaigns and incorporating exciting new products, from kitchen gadgets to the latest ingredients.
+I also develop, test and/or shoot recipes, sometimes for media and often for brands, supporting campaigns and incorporating exciting new products, from kitchen gadgets to the latest ingredients.
 I also work with a select number of brands to bring a foodie edge to their editorial websites.
 Currently, I’m proud to be resident food blogger for Avon UK and the Family Food Blogger at AO.com.

 As well as writing, I work on my YouTube channel and with brands to produce all sorts of video content, from chat shows to recipe guides.
 I am also a regular on local and national radio.